BastianChen/LEFormer/README.md

 ```

 ## Datasets Preparation

+[//]: # (The Surface Water dataset &#40;SW dataset&#41; and Qinghai-Tibet Plateau Lake dataset &#40;QTPL dataset&#41; can be  download from [here]&#40;https://pan.baidu.com/s/1H2d6h3p3PtZw-g7PhNx9Tw?pwd=p0t7&#41;. )
-The Surface Water dataset (SW dataset) and Qinghai-Tibet Plateau Lake dataset (QTPL dataset) can be  download from [here](https://aistudio.baidu.com/aistudio/datasetdetail/75148).
+After the paper has been accepted, we will make the download links for the Surface Water dataset (SW dataset) and the Qinghai-Tibet Plateau Lake dataset (QTPL dataset) that we used available.

 The structure of datasets are aligned as follows:
 ```